Azure/aks-engine-azurestack/docs/topics/update.md

 ### Why would I use update instead of upgrade to upgrade a VMSS node pool?

-The `aks-engine upgrade` command actually replaces existing nodes with new nodes, one-at-a-time.
+The `aks-engine-azurestack upgrade` command actually replaces existing nodes with new nodes, one-at-a-time.
 Such an approach is appropriate if you are  confident that the outcome of such an operation will be successful.
 We recommend to attain that confidence by staging a series of full end-to-end operations simulating the series of operations in your production environment.
 In other words:

-1. Create a cluster with a specific configuration in a specific cloud environment + region using a specific version of `aks-engine`.
+1. Create a cluster with a specific configuration in a specific cloud environment + region using a specific version of `aks-engine-azurestack`.
-  - All of the above must exactly match the original configuration + `aks-engine` version used to create your cluster initially.
+  - All of the above must exactly match the original configuration + `aks-engine-azurestack` version used to create your cluster initially.
-2. Do something like the above for every `aks-engine` operation performed the time when your cluster was originally created and now
+2. Do something like the above for every `aks-engine-azurestack` operation performed the time when your cluster was originally created and now
-3. Run `aks-engine upgrade` with your desired upgrade configuration.
+3. Run `aks-engine-azurestack upgrade` with your desired upgrade configuration.

-Because `aks-engine upgrade` is a destructive operation, and there is no definitive "undo" or "rollback", then if #3 above fails for any reason, in order to continue experimenting in your staging environment, you will have to re-stage the entire cluster + set of operations each time, until you land upon a repeatedly working `aks-engine upgrade` scenario that you confidently apply against your production scenario.
+Because `aks-engine-azurestack upgrade` is a destructive operation, and there is no definitive "undo" or "rollback", then if #3 above fails for any reason, in order to continue experimenting in your staging environment, you will have to re-stage the entire cluster + set of operations each time, until you land upon a repeatedly working `aks-engine-azurestack upgrade` scenario that you confidently apply against your production scenario.

-The above is a time consuming and imperfect workflow, and so `aks-engine update` is an alternative approach that allows more flexibility.
+The above is a time consuming and imperfect workflow, and so `aks-engine-azurestack update` is an alternative approach that allows more flexibility.
 For example:

-- Because `aks-engine update` is merely a VMSS model update against a single node pool and not a "whole cluster", destructive operation, the viability of an updated node pool can be tested piecemeal, without affecting existing production traffic.
+- Because `aks-engine-azurestack update` is merely a VMSS model update against a single node pool and not a "whole cluster", destructive operation, the viability of an updated node pool can be tested piecemeal, without affecting existing production traffic.
-- In the event that the updated VMSS model produces undesirable new nodes, you may "undo" or "roll back" this model update change to the last known good VMSS model by running an `aks-engine update` operation using an older, known-working version of AKS Engine (for example, if you've never run `aks-engine update` before, you would use the version of AKS Engine you used to deploy your cluster originally) with an API model specification that has been tested as working.
+- In the event that the updated VMSS model produces undesirable new nodes, you may "undo" or "roll back" this model update change to the last known good VMSS model by running an `aks-engine-azurestack update` operation using an older, known-working version of AKS Engine (for example, if you've never run `aks-engine-azurestack update` before, you would use the version of AKS Engine you used to deploy your cluster originally) with an API model specification that has been tested as working.